hlissner/emacs-company-dict/README.md

 (company-mode +1)
 ```

-Also: add minor modes to `company-dict-minor-mode-alist` if you'd like minor-mode aware
+Also: add minor modes to `company-dict-minor-mode-list` if you'd like minor-mode aware
 dictionaries.